 * A Renewable Energy Certificate (REC) represents the Environmental Attributes associated with one megawatt-hour of renewable energy as defined by Massachusetts law.
-In signing a contract to construct this facility, the end-use consumer can make no claims that they utilized the solar power generated by the facility to meet their electrical energy needs, as the RECs generated by the facilities participating in the SMART program are the property of the utility company.
+In signing a contract to construct this facility, and over the ten-year term of the SMART tariff, the end-use consumer can make no commercial or contractual claims that they utilized the solar power generated by the facility to meet their electrical energy needs, as the RECs generated by the facilities participating in the SMART program are the property of the utility company.
+When the ten-year term of the SMART tariff is concluded, ownership of the RECs reverts to the Customer or System Owner as specified in the contract.

 I, , hereby confirm that I have received and understand the above information.
 I further confirm that I have had a chance to ask questions of my provider and have received sufficient answers, if applicable.